Ebazhanov/linkedin-skill-assessments-quizzes/python/python-quiz.md

 #### Q155.The process of pickling in Python includes?

 - [x] Conversion of a Python object hierarchy into byte stream.
-- [ ] Conversion of a datatable into a list.
+- [ ] Conversion of a data table into a list.
 - [ ] Conversion of a byte stream into Python object hierarchy.
-- [ ] Conversion of a list into a datatable.
+- [ ] Conversion of a list into a data table.

 [reference](https://docs.python.org/3/library/pickle.html#:~:text=“Pickling”%20is%20the%20process%20whereby,back%20into%20an%20object%20hierarchy.)
 “Pickling” is the process whereby a Python object hierarchy is converted into a byte stream, and “unpickling” is the inverse operation, whereby a byte stream (from a binary file or bytes-like object) is converted back into an object hierarchy.